 The main function of this node is to promote research on child language development in all South African languages and the digitisation of child language development data so that it is freely available on the SADiLaR platform for all scientists working on language, cognition, child health and development, language learning and language disorders.
 Data on African languages can inform the development of valid diagnostic tools and interventions to promote language and cognitive development in South Africa’s children in health and educational settings.

-Our flagship project is an inter-university collaboration focusing on development of Communicative Development Inventories (CDIs) for all South African languages.
+Their flagship project is an inter-university collaboration focusing on development of Communicative Development Inventories (CDIs) for all South African languages.
 CDIs are parent report instruments that ask parents/caregivers to report on a child’s use of gestures, words and sentences.
 They can measure language development from 8 to 30 months and are good overall indicators of communicative development.
 There are CDIs for over 100 languages worldwide.
 These tools have been used to identify stages in language development and obtain norms for early language acquisition.
 These norms have formed the basis for developing linguistic and cognitive assessment and diagnostic tools in many countries.
-SADiLaR will be able to make available CDIs for all South Africa’s languages in the near future as well as normative data generated by means of these CDIs.
+These CDIs will then be available through SADiLaR as well as the normative data generated by means of the CDIs.

 Heather Brookes firstname.lastname@example.org